 What is that one thing that defines you?
 That might be your purpose.

 Lizzie Velasquez, once labeled as The Worlds Ugliest Woman, Ted talked about how to be happy and asked everyone to define themselves.
 As when she defined herself as a motivational speaker, she found the meaning in her life.

-Purpose of life should be greater than ourselves, as I, or this being, is mortal and would return to the soil one day.
+The purpose of life should be greater than ourselves, as I, or this being, is mortal and would return to the soil one day.
 What would remain?
 The way we had impacted others.
 My family would remember me but who else?

 Victor J. Stretcher, a man without limbs and the author of Life on Purpose: How Living for What Matters Most Changes Everything, thought that talking about what he was going through could help many people face their tragedies.
 He was spot on.
 Now that is a purpose to have.

 I can only give you a direction, you would have to find your purpose yourself.
 We all have to.